 Day 14: Travel day

-Since traveling in Uzbekistan can take more time than you’d think, we left one day open in this itinerary.
+Since traveling in Uzbekistan can take more time than you’d think, I left one day open in this two week Uzbekistan itinerary.

-If you end up in Nukus and need to head back to Tashkent quickly, the best option is to fly back from Urgench.
-Otherwise, an overnight train from Urgench to Tashkent will do the trick.
+If you end up in Nukus and need to head back to Tashkent quickly, the best option is to fly back from Khiva.
+Otherwise, an overnight train from Khiva to Tashkent will do the trick.

-Andijan, the capital of the Ferangha Valley, lacks any must-see tourist sights.
-It has a nice bazaar, a decent Friday Mosque, and destroyed mosque with an incredibly intricate ceiling, but none of these will blow you away.
+Andijan, capital city of the Ferghana Valley, lacks any must-see tourist sights.
+It has a nice bazaar, a decent Friday Mosque, and a destroyed mosque with an incredibly intricate ceiling… but none of these will blow you away.

-Andijan does, however, house some of the friendliest people in Uzbekistan.
-Walk around town and you’ll see grinning faces, students trying to up their English game, and a friendly stranger or two who’ll invite you for dinner (and a homestay, but alas, not allowed).
-Andijan is also a decent base from which to explore the rest of the Ferangha Valley.
+Andijan does, however, houses some of the friendliest people in the country.
+Walk around town and you’ll see grinning faces, students trying to up their English game, and a friendly stranger or two who’ll invite you for dinner (and maybe a homestay, but alas, not allowed).
+Andijan is also a decent base from which to explore the rest of the Ferghana Valley.